A Maze of Time

 Then I leap into the sky, bright with the tower’s light.

-My hands and the disk glow wildly in this light.
+My hands and the disk glow wildly in this light, and an inner voice calls me to release the sword.

 Flow, weaving, heat, pressure, explosives.